-'''

-$ toil server --help
+\$ toil server --help

-'''

-Below is a detailed summary of all available options:
+Below is a detailed summary of all server-specific options:

---debug Enable debug mode.

---host HOST The host interface that the Toil server binds on. (default: "127.0.0.1").

---port PORT The port that the Toil server listens on. (default: 8080).

---swagger\ui Enable the swagger UI on the ga4gh/wes/v1/ui endpoint. (default: False).

---cors Enable Cross Origin Resource Sharing (CORS).
-This should only be turned on if the server is intended to be used by a website or domain. (default: False).

---cors\origins ORIGIN Ignored if --cors is False.
+debug Enable debug mode. bypass_celery Skip sending workflows to Celery and just run them under the server.
+For testing. host HOST The host interface that the Toil server binds on. (default: "127.0.0.1"). port PORT The port that the Toil server listens on. (default: 8080). swagger_ui If True, the swagger UI will be enabled and hosted on the {api_base_path}/ui endpoint. (default: False) cors Enable Cross Origin Resource Sharing (CORS).
+This should only be turned on if the server is intended to be used by a website or domain. (default: False). cors_origins COR S_ORIGIN Ignored if -//-cors is False.
 This sets the allowed origins for CORS.
-For details about CORS and its security risks, see the GA4GH docs on CORS. (default: "\")

-- --workers WORKERS Ignored if debug mode is on.
-The number of worker processes launched by the production WSGI server. (default: 2). - --work\dir WORKDIR The directory where workflows should be stored.
-This directory should be empty or only contain previous workflows. (default: './workflows'). - --opt ENGINE\OPTION Specify the default parameters to be sent to the workflow engine for each run.
+For details about CORS and its security risks, see the GA4GH docs on CORS. (default: ""). workers WORKE RS, -w WORKERS Ignored if -debug is True.
+The number of worker processes launched by the WSGI server. (default: 2). work_dir WORK DIR The directory where workflows should be stored.
+This directory should be empty or only contain previous workflows. (default: './workflows'). state_store STATI E_STORE The local path or S3 URL where workflow state metadata should be stored. (default: in -work_dir) opt OPT, -o OPT Specify the default parameters to be sent to the workflow engine for each run.
+Options taking arguments must use = syntax.
 Accepts multiple values.

-- --dest\bucket\base DEST\BUCKET\BASE Direct CWL workflows to save output files to dynamically generated unique paths under the given URL.
-Supports AWS S3. - --state\store STATE\STORE The local path or S3 URL where workflow state metadata should be stored. (default: in -work\dir)
+Example: -opt=-logLevel=CRITICAL -opt=-workDir=/tmp. dest_bucket_base DEST_BUCKET_BASE Direct CWL workflows to save output files to dynamically generated unique paths under the given URL.
+Supports AWS S3. wes_dialect DIAL ECT Restrict WES responses to a dialect compatible with clients that do not fully implement the WES standard. (default: 'standard')